Beyond case studies: Teaching data science critique and ethics through sociotechnical surveillance studies: Teaching critical data studies through surveillance

 This section also historicized surveillance technology through Browne's \emph{Dark Matters} \cite{Browne2015DarkBlackness}.
 Browne discusses surveillance in the early United States designed to control enslaved people, depicting objects like slave ships and wanted ads as surveillance technologies.
 Her extended discussion of New York City's ``lantern laws'' was memorable for many students -- the laws being that Black, Brown and Indigenous people were required to illuminate themselves with lantern light at night as a means to police them.
 These examples challenged students' conception of technology, demonstrating that even a lantern can be a surveillance technology, and also pushed them to see that social systems contribute to unethical technology as much as the devices themselves.

 To conclude the section, we examined acts of resistance to surveillance technology and touched on theories of change.
-This section was widely cited by students as one of the most memorable aspects of the course.
 Students engaged with material depicting the resistance of enslaved people to surveillance technology used for slavery \cite{Browne2015DarkBlackness}, worker subversion of the surveillance of scientific management \cite{Guendelsberger2019OnInsane}, the Alphabet Workers' Union's resistance to unethical projects \cite{logic2021NowIKnow}, and student activism against Big Tech involvement with Immigration and Customs Enforcement's (ICE) surveillance aimed at deportation \cite{mijente2018WhosBehind}.

 We also gathered a panel of local organizers to discuss their work and field questions from students, including an employee of the American Civil Liberties Union (ACLU) who fought facial recognition proliferation in Massachusetts, a Somerville City Councilor at Large, and a Harvard graduate student active in student organizing.
-Many students shared in their course reflections that this material made them feel that they could \emph{actually} act ethically in the face of unjust technologies, rather than simply be discouraged and lost in terms of what to do -- a marked difference, they noted, from other ethics courses they had taken.